benahm/TestDataFactory/docs/EXAMPLES.md

 ##### Create 5 Accounts with different names

-Create a list of 5 Account sObjects with different names and a same description
+Create a list of 5 Account sObjects with different names and the same description
   ```apex
   List<Account> accList = TestDataFactory.createSObjectList('Account', new Map<String,Object>{
     'Name' => new List<String>{'Google','Amazon','Facebook','Apple','Microsoft'},